UtrechtUniversity/irods-consistency-check/README.md

    -s COLLECTION, --root-collection COLLECTION
                          Only check this collection and its subcollections, rather than all collections.
 ```

 You need to either supply a resource or a vault path, but not both.
 The FQDN (fully qualified domain name) defaults to the FQDN of the current machine.
 When composable resources are used, the ichk command will scan for leaf resources starting from the given resource.

-## Return values
+## Output

 The objects that are checked are categorized as follows:
 * COLLECTION
 * DATAOBJECT
 * DIRECTORY
 * FILE

-The result of the check are displayed with the following keywords:
+These status codes can be used to represent the result of the check:
 * OK
 * NOT EXISTING:  This object is found in the iRODS catalog, but is missing in the vault path.
 * NOT REGISTERED:  This object is found on the disk, but is missing from the iRODS catalog.